Prevent these winter illnesses in children

-"This is often called the stomach flu," says Dr. Stewart Glickman, another Summit Health pediatrician.
+"This is often called the stomach flu," says Dr. Anita Saha, another Summit Health pediatrician.
 "But it's not at all caused by the influenza virus."
 Flu virus causes respiratory infections while different viruses attack the intestines causing the typical symptoms of viral gastroenteritis—fever, nausea, vomiting and diarrhea.

 The symptoms of the flu are often comparable to that of viral gastroenteritis—fever, vomiting, diarrhea, body aches, and upper respiratory issues.
 "There are typically two types of the virus that cause the seasonal flu," notes Dr. Kaufman.
 "Influenza A and influenza B." Each year, public health officials redevelop the vaccine based on their predictions of the most impactful strains that year.
 "This variant is why it's important to get the flu shot every year," says Dr. Kaufman.

 “RSV usually produces cold-like symptoms,” says Dr. Saha.
 It can also cause bronchiolitis, however, which is inflammation and congestion of small airways that makes it difficult to pass air to the lungs.
 RSV can even lead to pneumonia, affecting the air sacs in the lower airway from where oxygen is passed to the blood and carried to the rest of the body.
 Both Dr. Saha and Dr. Kaufman note that these are things that are especially important to watch out for in infants and children under 2 years old.